Testing decoders and rules

 If a session is idle longer than the session_timeout, it gets closed.

-If the number of open sessions reaches max_sessions, opening a new session closes the session that has been inactive for the longest time.
+If the number of open sessions reaches max_sessions, opening a new session results in the closure of the longest inactive session.

 Using the Wazuh dashboard and the command line tool

-To try Wazuh logtest using the Wazuh dashboard or the command line tool, follow these steps:
+Follow the following steps to try /var/ossec/bin/wazuh-logtest using the Wazuh dashboard or the command line tool:

 1. Run the tool.